 - Vocational Rehabilitation

 Federal financial aid requirements change each year.
 You should reapply each year, even if you didn't qualify for aid in the past.
-The priority filing deadline for federal financial aid is March 1.
+The priority filing date for federal financial aid is April 1.
 You can still apply for financial aid after this date but your money may not be available in time for the beginning of class.
 The WSU Financial Aid and Scholarship Office suggests that students apply as early as possible as award offer processing time may take 8 to 10 weeks.
+The priority date to submit verification documents is May 1.
 If a student is requesting loan assistance, additional processing time will be required.

 Cost of Attendance